Home

 Aquaculture

-We help grow South Australia's aquaculture industry while supporting aquatic animal health through surveillance, education and managing disease risks. -
+We support the aquaculture industry and manage aquatic animal health with surveillance, education, and disease response. -

 Commercial fishing